Crying (Roy Orbison song): Roy Orbison and k.d. lang version

-Orbison rerecorded the song as a duet with k.d. lang as part of the soundtrack to the motion picture Hiding Out and released it as a single in 1987.
+Orbison re-recorded the song as a duet with k.d. lang as part of the soundtrack to the motion picture Hiding Out and released it as a single in 1987.
 Their collaboration won the Grammy Award for Best Country Collaboration with Vocals.
 It reached No. 2 in Lang's native Canada, and No. 28 on the Billboard Adult Contemporary chart and No. 42 on the Hot Country Singles chart in the US.
 In 1992, it reached the charts in the UK and Ireland, peaking at No. 13 on the UK Singles Chart and No. 9 on the Irish Singles Chart.
 It returned to the US Adult Contemporary chart in 1993, peaking at No. 40.